 Gamification: In simple words, is a way of engaging you by using gaming elements such as points, leadership boards, making you perform an activity that you wouldn’t regularly do.

 Why do some brands feel the need to have a very engaged audience?
-One of my favorite examples is of the brand Nike.
+One of my favorite examples is Nike.
 I believe that they “ROCK” when it comes to Social engagement.
 Most of their campaigns are available on YouTube and are motivational in nature.
 Check out this campaign called “This is NikeFuel.”.

 Nike+ Presents: L.A.
 Live

-As we can see the amount of interest generated and how it engaged the audience.
+Look at the amount of interest generated and how it engaged the audience.

 All eyes on the S4